google/starlark-go/doc/spec.md

 <!-- this is too implementation-oriented; it's not a spec. -->

 <b>Implementation note:</b>
-The Go implementation of the Skylark REPL requires the `-nesteddef` flag to enable support for nested `def` statements.
+The Go implementation of the Starlark REPL requires the `-nesteddef` flag to enable support for nested `def` statements.
 The Java implementation does not permit a `def` expression to be nested within the body of another function.